dmlc/xgboost/doc/python/python_intro.rst

 ----------------------

 XGBoost provides an easy to use scikit-learn interface for some pre-defined models including regression, classification and ranking.
+See :doc:`/python/sklearn_estimator` for more info.

 .. code-block:: python